techgraphics/techgraphics.github.io/_drafts/2014-01-01-example-content.md

 ## Footnotes

 Footnotes are supported as part of the Markdown syntax.
-Here's one in action.
+Here’s one in action.
 Clicking this number[^fn-sample_footnote] will lead you to a footnote.
 The syntax looks like:

 {% highlight text %}
 Clicking this number[^fn-sample_footnote]